 What is the course about?

-This practical course will guide you in crafting metal jewellery to your own designs.
+This practical course will guide you in creating metal jewellery to your own designs.
 Geared to all levels of experience, simple projects practising basic skills are set for beginners and intermediate learners, while more experienced makers are encouraged to extend their skills and experiment with complex approaches such as chain-making and stone-setting.

 What will we cover?